 In our experience, the biggest complaint people have with project managing themselves is that renovation times are double to triple the usual 2-3 week time frame due to trades not co ordinating or other jobs taking precedent.
 The other alternative is to contract a licenced builder who will coordinate all trades to ensure the renovation is finished within an agreed time frame and they organise who does what and when plus they offer a warranty that encompasses all work instead of the home owner piecing together the warranty from the individual trades which will vary depending on their own terms.

 If you have followed the previous steps and have drawings or images outlining your desired Bathroom or Laundry renovation then this makes the pre-construction process much easier as the trades or builder will have a clear image and expectation of what the client wants.
-The team at Designer Bathrooms Plus can help with a quote to construct your Bathroom or Laundry, we are your licenced local one stop shop.

 In New South Wales, if your bathroom renovations exceed $5,000 labour and materials in value, the individual, partnership or company you hire will need to hold a current Builder’s Licence issued by NSW Fair Trading.

 The Queensland Building and Construction Commission stipulates that tradespersons, partnerships or companies who carry out or supervise any building work exceeding $3,300 in cost (labour and materials) must have a “Builder Restricted Licence” for the type of building activity they engage in.
 For your bathroom renovation, their licence should state that they are authorised to carry out “kitchen, bathroom or laundry” work.